-The electronic Rothamsted Archive (e-RA) provides a permanent managed database for secure storage of data from Rothamsted's Classical Experiments, the oldest, continuous agronomic experiments in the world.
-Together with the accompanying meteorological records, associated documentation and sample archive, it is a unique historical record of experiments that have been measured continuously for nearly 170 years.
-Users have easy access to experimental data and specialist background information on the effects of agricultural practices on soils, crops and associated ecosystems.
+e-RA provides a permanent managed database for secure storage of data from Rothamsted's Long-term Experiments, the oldest, continuous agronomic experiments in the world.
+Together with the accompanying meteorological records, associated documentation and sample archive, it is a unique historical record of experiments that have been measured continuously for over 170 years.
+Users have access to experimental data and specialist background information on the effects of agricultural practices on crops, soils and associated ecosystems.

 The data in e-RA are available for scientific research, but remain the property of Rothamsted Research and the Lawes Agricultural Trust.
-Most of the data held within e-RA are password-protected and access is subject to our Data Access Policy.
+Most of the data are password-protected and access is subject to our Data Access Policy.